Platform-OS/platformos-check/docs/checks/missing_enable_comment.md

 # Prevent Missing `platformos-check-enable` Comments (`MissingEnableComment`)

-This check ensures that when `platformos-check-disable` is used within a theme file, a corresponding `platformos-check-enable` comment is included to re-enable the checks.
+This check ensures that when `platformos-check-disable` is used in your platformOS application, a corresponding `platformos-check-enable` comment is included to re-enable the checks.

 ## Examples